Azure/azure-quickstart-templates/101-servicebus-topic-subscription-sqlfilter/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template creates a Service Bus Namespace and Topic with a Subscription to catch all messages.
+This template creates a Service Bus Namespace and Topic with a Subscription using a SQL Filter to define what messages will be directed to or received by the Subscription.